 7.)
 Wait: Once the summons have been served and everything is filed, you have to wait for a judge to assign a court date.
 Use this time to build your case with the help of an attorney.

 You may have noticed a common theme of retaining a professional litigation attorney that is willing to go to court for you, and that really can’t be stressed enough.
 Even in simple lawsuits, anything can go south for your case if you aren’t prepared.
 At DiTrapano Barret DiPiero McGinley & Simmons, we have a sharp and varied team of West Virginia personal injury attorneys that offers an extraordinary 150 years of combined experience that can be used to support you in all your legal matters.
-Contact us toll-free at 888.918.4761 today for more information.
+Contact us at 304.342.0133 today for more information.